rickTerah/node-capstone-project/README.md

 ## Application Structure

-- `app.js` - The entry point to our application.
-This file defines our express server and connects it to MongoDB using mongoose.
+- `server.js` - The entry point to our application.
+This file defines our express server.
 It also requires the routes and models we'll be using in the application.
-- `config/` - This folder contains configuration for passport as well as a central location for configuration/environment variables.
 - `routes/` - This folder contains the route definitions for our API.
 - `models/` - This folder contains the schema definitions for our Mongoose models.
+- `controllers/` - This folder contains the route logic and implementation It's the heart of routes folder.
+- `middleware/` - This folder contains the middleeware such as authentication middleware and also contains some priveledges such as isAdmin priveledge.
+- `starters/` - This folder contains the non API logic implementation.
+- `tests/` - This folder contains all test files and test suites.

 ## Error Handling

-In `routes/api/index.js`, we define a error-handling middleware for handling Mongoose's `ValidationError`.
-This middleware will respond with a 422 status code and format the response to have [error messages the clients can understand](https://github.com/gothinkster/realworld/blob/master/API.md#errors-and-status-codes)
+In `models/validates` folder, we use @hapi/joi dependency to handle errors before they hit DB.
+In `server` entry file, we use express-async-errors to handle errors in catch block of try-catch block.

 ## Authentication

 Requests are authenticated using the `Authorization` header with a valid JWT.
-We define two express middlewares in `routes/auth.js` that can be used to authenticate requests.
-The `required` middleware configures the `express-jwt` middleware using our application's secret and will return a 401 status code if the request cannot be authenticated.
-The payload of the JWT can then be accessed from `req.payload` in the endpoint.
-The `optional` middleware configures the `express-jwt` in the same way as `required`, but will *not* return a 401 status code if the request cannot be authenticated.
+We define two express middlewares in `middleware/auth.js` that can be used to authenticate requests.
+The `isAdmin` middleware confers the admin some priveledges.
+These middlewares will return a 401 status code if the request cannot be authenticated.